username656/test123/service/aurea-boot-autoconfigure/rest-api/src/main/resources/docs/api.md

-# REST Integration API for AlertFind MessageOne
+# REST Integration API for Sample Zero Based project

 We design our interface following common expected behavior that we will just document once and follow all across the API without exception.